Rakibul-haque-sami/Assignment-2/README.md

 By.
-RAKIBUL HAQUE SAMI and
+RAKIBUL HAQUE SAMI ,
-SHARIF MUKTADIR HOSSAIN CHOWDHURY .
+SHARIF MUKTADIR HOSSAIN CHOWDHURY

-Language ==> Python
+Programming Language type ==> Python.

-Used to write the code are ==> VS Code and Google Colab
+Used to write the code are ==> VS Code and Google Colab.

 VS Code ==> (Visual Studio Code) is a source-code editor developed by Microsoft.